PoisotLab/NCBITaxonomy.jl/docs/src/phylo.md

 # Use-case: taxonomic tree

 In this exmaple, we will use the output of the `lineage` function to build a tree in the `Phylo.jl` package, then plot it.
+This example also serves as a showcase for the support of `AbstractTrees.jl`.

 ```@example tree
 using Plots
 using Phylo
 using NCBITaxonomy
+using AbstractTrees
 ```

-We will focus on the Lemuriformes infra-order, for which we can get the entire list of descendants:
+We will focus on the Lemuriformes infra-order:

 ```@example tree
-monke = ncbi"Lemuriformes"
+tree_root = ncbi"Lemuriformes"
-monken = descendants(monke)
 ```

-We will first create a tree by adding the species as tips -- some of the taxa are sub-species, but that's OK (we will visualize it later anyways):
+We will first create a tree by adding the species as tips -- some of the taxa are sub-species, but that's OK (we will visualize it later anyways).
+Because

 ```@example tree
 sponke = filter(t -> rank(t) == :species, monken)